Bellenden Ker, Queensland: Geography

 The locality is bounded to the east by the Russell River and to the south by Frenchmans Creek (which becomes a tributary of the Russell River in the south-east of the locality).
-The locaity is bounded to the west by the eastern extent of the Wooroonooran National Park.
+The locality is bounded to the west by the eastern extent of the Wooroonooran National Park.
 The Bellenden Ker Range runs through the national park where the three peaks of Mount Bellenden Ker are located (i.e. west of this locality which shares its name).

 The Bruce Highway enters the locality from the south (Babinda) and exits to the north (Deeral).
 The North Coast railway also enters the locality from the south (Babinda) immediately east of the highway and also exits to the north (Deeral).